Aurel-R/cma/README.md

   *flags* are used for *msync(2)* (only for shared memory and mapped file).

 - **int cm\_free(void)**
-  Free the contiguous memory and reset hus properties.
+  Free the contiguous memory and reset his properties.

 - **cm\_processing(X, O\_SIZE, D\_SIZE) MACRO** (call void cm\_processing\_r(void \*\*addr, size\_t object\_size, size\_t data\_size))
   Used on client application just after getting the buffer (addr).
 The memory